-Why bubble wrap is the secret to keeping your house warm in winter
+Why bubble wrap is the secret to keeping your house warm

 I love the crisp days of winter, with long walks to glimpse the snow on top of the ranges.
 But I don't love feeling cold - especially when I'm working at home.

 And it's important to feel warm at home, not just because it is cozy, but because cold homes are bad for your health.
 Often, people living in poverty - or wanting to save money - avoid turning on the heater to save money.

 According to the WHO's housing and health guidelines, 18 degrees Celsius is the minimum recommended temperature for heating homes.
 Below that contributes to poor respiratory and cardiovascular outcomes.

 Older people and those with weakened immune systems are especially vulnerable if their homes are not adequately heated.

 So what can you do to save money while still heating your home?
 Here are some of my tips for staying warm on a budget.